MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

+---
+author: Mamaylya
+description: Create steps and assign 3D content or media to support those steps in the Dynamics 365 Guides PC app. ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online ms.topic: article
+title: Create steps and assign 3D models or media in the Dynamics 365 Guides PC app ms.reviewer: v-brycho
+---

-# Create steps and assign media in the Dynamics 365 Guides PC app
+# Create steps and assign 3D models or media in the Dynamics 365 Guides PC app

 Steps are the central building block for creating a guide in Dynamics 365 Guides.
 In the PC app, you can create steps in the **Outline** page, but you’ll probably create most of your steps from the WYSIWYG Step card page.
 The instructions you create on the Step card page match what the operator will see on [!include[pn-hololens](../includes/pn-hololens.md)].